singaround/songbook/pages/about.md

 ## When’s the next session?

-Auntie sessions at the Half Moon are the penultimate Monday of the month—so usually the 3rd Monday, but sometimes the 4th, to keep us on our toes.
-2019 session dates are 18 March, 22 April, 20 May, 17 June, 22 July, 19 August, 23 September, 21 October, 18 November, 23 December (although we’ll probably rearrange that last one…)
+Auntie sessions at the Half Moon are the 3rd Monday of the month—2019 session dates are 20 May, 17 June, 15 July, 19 August, 16 September, 21 October, 18 November, 16 December.